WaylonWalker/find-kedro/docs/examples/iris.md

 + data_engineering_pipeline = create_pipeline()
 ```

-**NOTE** its important to have the word `pipeline` in the name, or to change the
+**NOTE** its important to have the word `pipeline` in the name or to change the
 default `patterns` in `find-kedro`.

-At this point you should be able to run `find-kedro` and see that it is picking up
+At this point, you should be able to run `find-kedro` and see that it is picking up
 pipelines from both modules, and that both modules get combined into the `__default__`
 pipeline.